tamphamdev/learn-aws-saa-c03/sections/8.High availability & Scalability: ESB - ASG/index.md

 - Horizontal scaling **implies distributed systems.**
 - This is very common for web applications/ modern applications
 - It’s easy to horizontally scale thanks the cloud offering such as Amazon EC2.

+### High Availability

+- High Availability usually goes hand in hand with horizontal scaling
+- High availability means running your application / system in at least 2 data centers (== AZ)
+- The goal of high availability is to survive a data center loss
+- The high availability can be passive (for RDS Multi AZ for example)
+- The high availability can be active (for horizontal scaling)